vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/04-running-terraform.md

 Apply complete!
 Resources: 4 added, 0 changed, 0 destroyed.
 ```

-Again, you can see that this is likely to take a number of minutes.
+Again, this is likely to take a number of minutes.
 At the end of the process you will see that a number of files
 have been created in the `terraform` directory: